 - The deal fell through at the last minute.

 (The phrasal verb fell through means not completed successfully which is different in meaning to the verb fell.)

-Phrasal verbs can be separable or non-separable.
-When a phrasal verb isseparable, a noun object comes after the participle of the phrasal verb or comes between the verb and the participle (a participle is the word that is used in a phrasal verb.
-Examples of participle: at, in, on, off, away, etc.).
-If a phrasal verb is non-separable, a noun or pronoun always comes after the participle.
+The words that make up a phrasal verb can be separable or non-separable.
+When it is separable, a noun or a pronoun object comes between the verb and the particle.
+If a phrasal verb is non-separable, a noun or pronoun object always comes after the particle and verb that make up the phrasal verb.
 More details can be found in the individual sections: